Gonzaga University English Language Learner (ELL) Endorsement

 TESOL Summer Institute or TESOL AbroadIn conjunction with the public schools, Gonzaga MA/TESOL offers a three-week, four-credit intensive TESOL Summer Institute each July.
 The Institute consists of coursework (MTSL 401/501) and a Language Camp (MTSL 480/580) for ESOL students.
 Summer Institute participants receive a TESOL certificate upon successful completion of the course.

-MTSL 480/580 Language Camp (1 Credit)An integral feature of the Institute is a one-credit language camp.
-In conjunction with Spokane Public Schools, the Camp provides a unique opportunity for its participants to work with ESOL students of various ages, nationalities, and proficiency levels.
-Included in this enhanced hands-on experience are opportunities for observation, teaching, and participation in social activities with ESOL students.
+MTSL 480/580 Summer Language Program (1 Credit)An integral feature of the Institute is a one-credit summer language program.
+In conjunction with Spokane Public Schools, the Camp provides a unique opportunity for its participants to work with ELL students of various ages, nationalities, and proficiency levels.
+Included in this enhanced hands-on experience are opportunities for observation, teaching, and participation in social activities with ELL students.

 MTSL 401/501 02 Theory and Practice of Language Teaching (3 Credits)